Gradual Release of Responsibility Model in Modern Education

 For students, the transfer and transition of responsibility empowers them to become active participants in their learning journey, fostering motivation and self-confidence.
 Since students continuously engage with the learning material through various learning activities, they develop a deeper understanding of the concepts, think critically, analyze information, and apply their newly acquired knowledge to new situations.

-What are the 4 Steps in the Gradual Release Model?
+The 4 Steps in the Gradual Release Model

 The Gradual Release Model operates in four distinct phases: